-Tobacco use is more than a discipline issue; it is an addiction issue.
-Research demonstrates that schoolaged children can more quickly become dependent on nicotine than do adults.
-As such, the CTECS will employ a restorative justice framework to address tobacco-related policy infractions.
+Tobacco use and vaping is more than a discipline issue; it is an addiction issue.
+Research demonstrates that school-aged children can more quickly become dependent on nicotine and other chemicals found in these products as well as long term health issues than do adults.
+As such, the CTECS will employ a restorative justice framework to address tobacco and vaping-related policy infractions.